Account & BillingUpdated Apr 2026

 Brands vs workspaces in Settings

-Understand the difference between brand profiles (active workshop and DNA) and organization workspaces (internal vs client separation)
+Understand the difference between brand profiles (active workshop and Brand Intelligence) and organization workspaces (internal vs client separation)

 In Settings, Brands and Workspaces answer different questions.
 Using the right page keeps your account organized and avoids mixing up "which brand am I working in?" with "where does this client's access live?"